mthomps4/docker-compose-db/README.md

 **Why can't we just host these in the cloud somewhere?!**
 Absolutely, this is not to discourage other alternatives.
 Slap that MySQL instance up there and drop some ENVs.
-At some point however, you'll want more direct access to logging, and those _free_ services and hosts stop being free.
+At some point, however, you'll want more direct access to logging, and those _free_ services and hosts stop being free.
-And what if you need to modify come `my.cnf` files?
+And what if you need to modify some `my.cnf` files?
 While services have options, and there are definitely pro's and con's to both, having more direct control over what is going in our dev setup can be ideal when onboarding and debugging various applications.

 **_insert docker_**